-The Company's Whistleblower Policy encourages Directors and employees to bring to theCompany's attention instances of unethical behaviour actual or suspectedincidents of fraud violation of ITHL Code of Conduct or actual or suspected instances of leak of unpublished price sensitive information that could adversely impact the Company'soperations business performance and / or reputation.
+Your Company's Whistleblower Policy encourages Directors and employees to bring to theCompany's attention instances of illegal or unethical behaviour actual or suspectedincidents of fraud violation of ITHL Code of Conduct or actual or suspected instances ofleak of unpublished price sensitive information that could adversely impact the Company'soperations business performance and / or reputation.
 The Policy provides that the Companyinvestigates such incidents when reported in an impartial manner and takes appropriateaction to ensure that the requisite standards of professional and ethical conduct arealways upheld.
-It is the Company's Policy to ensure that no complainant is victimised orharassed for bringing such incidents to the attention of the Company.
+It is your Company's Policy to ensure that no complainant is victimised orharassed for bringing such incidents to the attention of the Company.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-Mr Anand Nayak stepped down as an Independent Director of the Company with effect from21st November 2019 due to personal reasons.
-Your Directors would like to record theirappreciation for the services rendered by Mr Nayak.
+Mrs. Sudha Pillai stepped down as an Independent Director of the Company with effectfrom 6th April 2021 due to her other commitments.
+Your Directors would like to recordtheir appreciation for the services rendered by Mrs. Pillai.

 Retirement by Rotation

-During the year ended 31st March 2020 five meetings of the Board were held detailswhereof are given in Report on Corporate Governance' forming part of the Report andAccounts'.
+During the year ended 31st March 2021 six meetings of the Board were held detailswhereof are given in Report on Corporate Governance' forming part of the Report andAccounts'.

 While the Board evaluated its performance against the parameters laid down by theNominations & Remuneration Committee the evaluation of individual Directors wascarried out anonymously in order to ensure objectivity.
-The Board was briefed onfunctioning of Board Committees by the respective Committee Chairmen after discussion withthe other Committee Members.
+The Board was briefed on thefunctioning of Board Committees by the respective Committee Chairmen after discussion withthe other Committee Members.
 The Independent Directors also reviewed the performance ofthe Chairman other non-Independent Directors and the Board pursuant to Schedule IV tothe Act and Regulation 25 of the Listing Regulations.